These days, we can choose from reusable (menstrual cups and cloth pads), or disposable (pads or tampons) menstrual

 Next up is the environment.
 It’s thought that the average woman throws away 250-300 pounds of period products into the landfill during the course of her life.
 That seems like a lot, especially when considering that much of it is plastic and not biodegradable.

 The alternative is reusables like a menstrual cup and cloth pads.
 The average menstrual cup lasts for around five years with proper care and cleaning.
 Many of them last for up to 10.
 Cloth pads are similar in terms of lifespan.

-If the average woman menstruates for 40 years, that’s 4-8 menstrual cups, and perhaps 50 cloth pads during that time.
+If the average woman menstruates for 40 years, that’s 4 to 8 menstrual cups, and perhaps 50 cloth pads during that time.
 Menstrual cups can often be recycled, depending on where you live; cloth pads are biodegradable because they’re usually made from all-natural materials.

 In terms of the environment, reusables have a clear edge.

 Consider all those pads and tampons that go to the landfill.
 To state the obvious, they cost money!
 And often, a lot of it, particularly if you have a heavy and/or long period.